arnodelorme/neurofeedbacklab/README.md

 # Hardware:

 Any hardware supported by LSL.
-ADR100 board if you want to be able to send events from the presentation computer to the EEG system.
+Allow using ADR101 board (http://www.ontrak.net/adr101.htm) if you want to be able to send events from the presentation computer to the EEG system.
+These boards translate serial information to parallel that can be used with EEG systems.
+The current program was used with a BIOSEMI 64-channel system.

 # Platform

-Tested on Mac but should run on other platforms
+Tested on Mac and PC but should run on other platforms.

+# Publication

+This program was used to collect data on 24 subjects in a double blinded protocol (12 neurofeedback and 12 controls).
+192 sessions were recorded.
+The publication is pending.